 An extension of two weeks will normally be granted in cases where a cheque/draft has been posted or couriered to the University.
 Evidence of this transaction may be required.

 Extensions of time will normally be only for one month past the original payment due date.

-If in extenuating circumstances a student submits a second application for an extension in the same Teaching Period the extension will not be granted for more than two weeks.
+If in extenuating circumstances a student submits a second application for an extension in the same Study Period the extension will not be granted for more than two weeks.

 5.5 Failure to Pay Fees by the Extended Time